- 18th Street Enhancement Project

 In September 2019, the City Commission allocated $125,000 for 18th Street improvements in its Fiscal Year 2019-20 budget, which was approved following two workshops and two public hearings.
 Before the budget allocation, the City Commission and administration received substantial input from residents throughout the City.
 Much of that input came via the Parking and Pedestrian Safety Advisory Resource Committee.

-The City Commission reviewed various proposals to address concerns and nuisance activity at an April 2020 workshop.
+The City Commission reviewed various proposals to address concerns and nuisance activity at April 2020 and June 2020 workshops, among other meetings.
 Particularly due to divergent interests in the community, the City Commission and staff – with residents’ helpful input – are attempting to determine the best course of action moving forward.

 Action the City has taken since 2017: